Compiling Models

 assert isinstance(compile_job, hub.CompileJob)

 The return value is an instance of CompileJob.
-Take a look at the example here to learn how to compile this model for the Snapdragon® Neural Processing Unit (NPU)
+Take a look at this example to learn how to profile this model for the Snapdragon® Neural Processing Unit (NPU)

 Compiling PyTorch model to a QNN Context Binary